ipanfilenko/cash_front/articles/cricket/Mahendra-Singh-Dhoni-#3-TOP-10-highest-paid-cricket-players-in-India.md

 ---
 title: 'Mahendra Singh Dhoni #3 TOP-10 highest paid cricket players in India'
 image: '/images/articles/cricket/thumbnail/4.jpg'
+description: 'Mahendra Singh Dhoni, commonly known as MS Dhoni, is a former Indian cricketer and captain of the Indian national team.
+He is considered one of the greatest cricketers of all time and known for his calm and composed leadership on the field.'
 ---

 ![Mahendra Singh Dhoni #3 TOP-10 highest paid cricket players in India](/images/articles/cricket/4.jpg)